codacy/codacy-checkstyle/src/main/resources/docs/description/CommentsIndentation.md

     7   // it is OK
     8   ;

-Example #8: Comment is placed within an empty case block.
-Note, if comment is placed at the end of the empty case block, we have Checkstyle's limitations to clearly detect user intention of explanation target - above or below.
+Example \#8: Comment is placed within an empty case block.
+Note, if comment is placed at the end of the empty case block, we have Checkstyle\'s limitations to clearly detect user intention of explanation target - above or below.
 The only case we can assume as a violation is when a single line comment within the empty case block has indentation level that is lower than the indentation level of the next case token.

     1   case 4:
     2     // it is OK